EllieChen-Git/CSS-Course-Conquering-Responsive-Layouts/README.md

 }
 ```

-- Images (set max-width to ensure responsive images): Images will shrink in smaller screens, but not stratch in bigger screens.
+- Images (set max-width to ensure responsive images): Images will shrink in smaller screens, but not stretch in bigger screens.

 ```css
 /* Make images responsive: */